stackbone.rag

 If you already have an embedding (e.g. from your own embedder or a cached vector), pass it directly:

-await client.rag.retrieve({
+await stackbone.rag.retrieve({

 embedding: cachedQueryVector, // number[]